Law Society of Singapore Risk Management Framework

 • Better legal services to clients

-• Enhance competence and improved competitiveness
+• Enhanced competence and improved competitiveness

 • Lower stress levels for practitioners and staff, with improved efficiencies and protection from risks